 Establishing clear chain of custody protocols is the most effective way to protect your organization from toxic assets.

 However, most companies track retired equipment solely by cataloging their serial numbers.
 This haphazard process creates gaps in an asset’s chain of custody and leaves IT managers unable to account for nearly 50% of their disposed inventory.

 Today’s organizations need a streamlined way of tracking assets through the entire disposal process.
 That’s where disposal tags come in.

 Disposal tags help eliminate risks by:

-- Deterring theft by reminding employees and vendors that each piece of equipment will need to be accounted for.
+- Deterring theft by reminding employees and vendors that each piece of equipment must be accounted for.

 - Significantly reducing the risk of financial liability in the event of a lawsuit by establishing a clear chain of custody.

 Best of all, disposal tags allow you to do all this without changing vendors or disrupting your existing methods.